6 Simple Steps in Making Liquid Soap with Fragrance Oils (Hand Soap & Body Wash)

 🌈 The colour faded or changed

-Fix: Choose stable, water-soluble dyes and store your soap in a cool, dark place.
+- Fix: Choose stable, water-soluble dyes and store your soap in a cool, dark place.
+Additionally, use a darker bottle instead of a clear one, as clear bottles can allow UV light to affect the color.

 🫧 Soap feels too thick or thin